dhbw-ka-tinf22b5-dinder/Dinder-SRS/SoftwareRequirementsSpecification.md

 ### 1.2 Scope
 The project is going to be realized as a Web Application.

 Actors of this App are Users.
-These users have the roles of contractor or a employer.
+These users have the roles of contractor or an advertiser.

 Planned Subsystems are:
 * Login page:
   Users can log in and register.
-* main page:
+* Main page:
-  Users can view the services they want to work on
+  Users can view the services they want to work on and either accept or decline them
 * Advertisement creation:
   Users can create an advertisement for services for others to work on
-* Chat:
-  contractor and employer chat to discuss details and pricing
+* Chat: contractor and employer chat to discuss details and pricing.
+This feature was delayed due to time concerns, mainly caused by a staff shortage during the later parts of development.
 *  Account System:
   Users can create accounts, so they can accept a service advertisement.
 User data must be stored alongside the posting data.
 * Swiping:
   Similar to Tinder, the User should be able to swipe through open service advertisements
 * Connecting People:
   The person who posts an available service task must be notified if someone wants to complete the service task.
 Both must then be able to get in touch to organize the details, so messages between the host and the guest have to be enabled.
 This will be done with a chat function.
-For this an account system is needed.
+For this an account system is needed.\
+  This task was also delayed due to time and staff restraints.
+It can be implemented in the future.
 * Storing Data:
   User data for accounts and possibly profiles has to be stored.
 Also, the service tasks have to be stored as datasets containing the form contents and possibly contact data.
 The data storage will form the foundation for the visualization, account system and the search feature.